Lab

 A compact route through the lazy-training limit, kernel regression equivalence, and why NTK theory does not by itself explain feature learning.

-The fastest route through hard theory is not more pages.
-It is a visible dependency path and one honest next step.
+The fastest route is not more tabs or another syllabus.
+It is a visible path, saved context, and one useful move when you return.